What is a Leukaemia?

 AML affects by producing defective blood cells except for lymphocytes.
-ALL affects by producing excessive amounts of lymphoblasts.
+Acute Lymphoblastic Leukaemia affects by producing excessive amounts of lymphoblasts.

 While AML incidence increases with age, ALL is seen in early childhood and older individuals.

-The symptoms and treatments tend to be the same in both situations.
+The symptoms and treatments tend to be the same in both types of leukemia.